adriano-grimolizzi/refactoring-js/README.md

 **What to extract?** An obvious piece here is the switch statement.

 **How to extract?** Look for any variable in the fragment that is local in scope to the parent method.
 This segment uses two: `rental` (not modified) and `totalAmount` (modified).
 Any non modified variable can be passed in as a parameter.
 Modified variables need more care.
 If there is only one, it can be returned. `totalAmount` is initialised to 0 each time around the loop and is not altered until the switch gets to it, so it's possible to just assign the result.

+## Move Method

+The `getAmount()` method uses information from the `Rental` class only.
+In most cases, a method should be on the object whose data it uses, thus it should be moved to that class.